kubedb/cli/docs/postgres_tutorial.md

 - `metadata.labels` should include the type of database `kubedb.com/kind: Postgres` whose snapshot will be taken.

-- `spec.databaseName` points to the databse whose snapshot is taken.
+- `spec.databaseName` points to the database whose snapshot is taken.

 - `spec.storageSecretName` points to the Secret containing the credentials for snapshot storage destination.